canonical/ubuntu-security-documentation/docs/security-features/platform-protections/cpu.rst

    sudo /usr/sbin/check-bios-nx --verbose

-As far as making use of the CPU feature once it's not disabled in the BIOS, it will automatically be used if you’re running a 64-bit kernel.
+Once the feature is enabled in the BIOS, it will automatically be used if you’re running a 64-bit kernel.
 If you're using 32-bit, you can start using it if you install the ``-server`` or ``-generic-pae`` flavor of the 32-bit kernel.
 As a bonus, you get to address all your physical RAM if you do this too (since the "PAE" mode is the